EricZinda/Perplexity/backlog.md

                 I don't know the words: Not yet
             - USER: Nothing else, thank you.
                 I don't know the words: thank you and I don't know the way you used: Nothing
+        - what do you have to eat?
+            USER: What do you have to drink?
+                I don't know the words: to
+                Waiter: What can I get you?
+        - USER: What do you have for a vegetarian?
+            I don't know the way you used: vegetarian
+            Waiter: What can I get you?
+        - USER: I would like something to drink.
+            I don't know the words: would, like, drink
+            Waiter: Can I get you anything besides a menu for you?
+        - USER: We need utensils and napkins.
+            I don't know the words: utensils, napkins
+            Waiter: Can I get you anything besides a soup and a salad for you?
         - USER: What is the price for each special? -> I don't know the words: price
             - need to implement price
         - USER: i would like to order a meal for me and my son -> I don't know the words: meal
             - maybe just synonym for dish??
              One regular meal for me, and one vegetarian meal.
                 I don't know the words: meal, meal
+        - USER: I would be happy with the steak but my son is a vegetarian.
+            I don't know the way you used: vegetarian
+            Waiter: Can I get you anything besides a menu and a water for you?
+            - Handle "but" like and???
         - please order me chicken
             Doen't work
         - USER: I'll have the steak and Johnny will have the green salad.